Skip to main content

 For example, CPT codes for spinal procedures will identify:

 It’s fairly common to see coding mix-ups with bone grafts.
-According to nimble solutions claim data, CPT 20936 (autograph spine surgery local from same incision) and CPT 20930 (allograft for spine surgery only morselized) are among the most common coding errors among all musculoskeletal-related procedures for 2023.
+For example, one of the more common claim denial coding issues with musculoskeletal procedures is using CPT 20936 (autograph spine surgery local from same incision) instead of CPT 20930 (allograft for spine surgery only morselized).

 As technological advances and new techniques emerge, it is essential for ASC coders to stay updated on the latest developments in spine surgery to ensure accurate coding practices.